CompuTec/processforce-docs/current/user-guide/routings/routing/routing.md

 The properties of the selected operation are filled in by default in this tab.

-This grid allows the user to select and add additional properties for this operation/routing combination and change or remove the defaulted values.
+This grid allows the user to select and add additional properties for this operation/routing combination and change or remove the default values.

 ## Adding and Changing Resource data